pipstur/nordeusJobFairChallenge/README.md

 # Nordeus job fair Data science challenge
 A regression problem solved using machine learning algorithms.
-The goal of this challenge is to predict league rank at the end of the current season for each user within the league
+The goal of this challenge was to predict league rank at the end of the current season for each user within the league